delivr-to/MailCollector/README.md

 - MailCollector does not work with Outlook clients set with 'Try the new Outlook' set to on.
 - Can error when accessing a given mail item actively in use in Outlook.
+- Body payloads report as 'Held'.
+- MailCollector fails to read mailboxes configured to use IMAP.